 Mutual Funds Frequently Asked Questions (FAQs)

 If you still have questions after reading this article, here are some of the frequently asked questions that we get about mutual funds.
 If you don’t see an answer to your question, be sure to post it in the comment section.
-You can also visit the Fit Small Business Forum and post it there.

 Can You Lose Your Money in a Mutual Fund?